quantum-kite/kite/docs/documentation/examples/haldane.md

 But it is also clear that the transverse conductivity presents significantly more fluctuations outside the plateau than the longitudinal conductivity, and we already considered 50 random vectors.
 Better results can be easily obtained by running the simulation for larger systems and/or increasing the number of random vectors used in the STE (see below).

-This figure can be reproduced using KITE-tools while specifying some additional parameters as explained in example 4 of [Post-processing tools documentation](../postprocessing.md):
+This figure can be reproduced using KITE-tools while specifying some additional parameters (refer to the [post-processing tools documentation](../postprocessing.md) if you need more details).
+To this end, run the following line

 ``` bash
 ./build/KITE-tools haldane.h5 --CondDC -F -4 4 1000
 ```

-Which calculates the DC conductivity for 1000 equidistant Fermi energies in the range `#!python [-4, 4]`.
+which calculates the DC conductivity for 1000 equidistant Fermi energies in the range `#!python [-4, 4]`.
 The result can be plotted by using the minimal python script below.
 This script can be easily modified to plot both the longitudinal and transverse conductivity on one figure.